 The Company reviews finite-lived intangible assets for impairment when there are indicators of impairment, by comparing the carrying amount of the asset to the future discounted cash flows that asset is expected to generate.
 In December 2013, certain intangible assets relating to the Advanced Communications reporting unit were determined to be impaired prior to its integration with the Gennum reporting unit into the Signal Integrity and Timing reporting unit, as a result of the reduction in forecasted revenue resulting from the Company's decision to reduce investments in the optical long-haul market.
 Impairments for technology licenses are included in "Product development and engineering" on the consolidated statements of operations.
-The impairment charges for these items, which resulted in a new basis for the affected intangible assets, are included in the consolidated statements of operations as follows:
+The impairment of core technologies and customer relationships is included in "Intangible asset impairments" on the consolidated statements of operations.
+Impairment charges for these items, which resulted in a new basis for the affected intangible assets, are included in the consolidated statements of operations as follows:

-(in thousands) Janua ary 26, 2014
+(in thousands) Janu uary 26, 2014

 Product development and engineering \$ 2,354

 Intangible asset impairments 29,938

-Impairment of finite-lived intangible assets \$ 32,292
+Impairment of finite-lived intangible assets \$ 32.292